 Step #2: Park the Mower in a Safe Spot

 Believe it or not, this draining task could end up damaging your fuel tank or the mower’s engine if handled incorrectly.
-We suggest parking the mower on a flat and stable surface to avoid this disaster from happening.
+Park the mower on a flat and stable surface to avoid this disaster from happening.

 Step #3: Plug the Plastic Tubes